maxenced/bcs-google-calendar-creator/README.md

 Each category can optionally have:
     - `default`: Default values that will be applied to all items in this category

+#### IDs

+Each event has a unique ID.
+This id is generated based on the category name and the calendar name, so script can be sure it only manages events created by it.

 #### Event properties